EGARRISXN/egxworld/README.md

-# My Personal Portfolio
+# My Website.

-This is my personal portfolio...

 ## Overview

-This is my personal portfolio website built using Next.js 14, Tailwind CSS, Shadcn-UI, and JavaScript.
+This is my personal website built using Next.js 14, Tailwind CSS, Shadcn-UI, and JavaScript.
 It showcases my skills, projects, and provides a glimpse into my professional journey.

 ## Features